 9.4 Practitioners must never give a medical diagnosis to a client in any circumstances.
 This is the responsibility of a registered medical practitioner.
 However, many practitioners have a ‘gift’ of diagnosis and of discovering dysfunctions in the physical, emotional, mental and spiritual aspects.
-In this case the practitioner may make mention of any believed disorder which he may discover and advise the client to see the doctor for a medical diagnosis and record this action.
+In this case, the practitioner may make mention of any believed disorder which he may discover and advise the client to see their doctor for any medical diagnosis and record this action.

 10. General Rule of Confidentiality

 10.1 Confidentiality underpins your relationship with clients.
 You should keep to yourself any personal information you learn or record and the opinions you form in the course of your professional work.
 The only exceptions to this ruling are:

 - When required to disclose information by law

 - If you believe it to be in the client’s interest to disclose information to another health professional and the client has given his/her consent.